haessar/wbps_scratch/README.md

 ### `./filter_longest_transcripts.py input_gff3`
 Iterates through all genes for a given **input_gff** and selects the transcript with longest protein coding length.
 Prints each gene, longest transcript and all its child features to stdout.

+### `./reannotation_X.py`
+Perform analysis on reannotation of species X, comparing output of automated tools with canonical WBPS annotation.
+Parses OrthoFinder results and derives statistics such as InterPro accession frequencies.